-413. Electromotive - force of Polarisation.-Whenever an electrolyte is decomposed by a current, the resolved ions have a tendency to reunite, that tendency being commonly termed "chemical affinity."
+413. Electromotive - force of Polarisation .-Whenever an electrolyte is decomposed by a current, whenever an electrolyte is decomposed by a current, the resolved ions have a tendency to reunite, that tendency being commonly termed "chemical affinity."
 Thus, when zinc sulphate (Zn SO4) is split up into Zn and SO4 the zinc tends to dissolve again into the solution by reason of its "affinity" for oxygen and for sulphuric acid.
 But zinc dissolving into sulphuric acid sets up an electromotive-force of definite amount; and to tear the zinc away from the sulphuric acid requires an electromotive-force at least as great as this, and in an opposite direction to it.
-So, again, when acidulated water is decomposed in a voltameter, the separated hydrogen and oxygen tend to reunite and set up an opposing electromotive-force of no less than 1.45 volts.
-This opposing electromotive-force, which is in fact the measure of their "chemical affinity" is termed the electromotiveforce of polarisation.
-It can be observed in any water-voltameter (Art.
-208), by simply disconnecting the wires from the battery, and joining them to a galvan-ometer, when a current will be observed flowing back through the voltameter from the hydrogen electrode, toward the oxygen electrode.
+So, again, when acidulated water is decomposed in a voltameter, the separated hydrogen and oxygen tend to reunite and set up an opposing electromotive-force of no less than 1.47 volts.
+This opposing electromotive-force, which is in fact the measure of their "chemical affinity," is termed the electromotive-force of polarisation.
+It can be observed in any watervoltameter (Art.
+208) by simply disconnecting the wires from the battery and joining them to a galvan-ometer, when a current will be observed flowing back through the voltameter from the hydrogen electrode toward the oxygen electrode.
 The polarisation in a voltaic cell (Art.
 163) produces an opposing electromotive-force in a perfectly similar way.

-Now, since the affinity of hydrogen for oxygen is represented by an electromotive-force of 1.45 volts, it is clear that no cell or battery can decompose water unless it has an electromotive-force at least of 1.45 volts.
+Now, since the affinity of hydrogen for oxygen is represented by an electromotive-force of 1.47 volts, it is clear that no cell or battery can decompose water unless it has an electromotive-force at least of 1.47 volts.
 With every electrolyte there is a similar minimum electromotive-force necessary to produce complete continuous decomposition.

-414. Theory of Electrolysis.-Suppose a current to convey a quantity of electricity Q through a circuit in which there is an opposing electromotive-force E: the work done in moving Q units of electricity against this electromotive-force will be equal to $E \times Q$.
-(If Eand Q are expressed in "absolute" C.G.S. units, E.Q will be in ergs.)
+414. Theory of Electrolysis.-Suppose a current to convey a quantity of electricity Q through a circuit in which there is an opposing electromotive-force E: the work done in moving Q units of electricity against this electromotive-force will be equal to E x Q. (If E and Q are expressed in "absolute" C.G.S. units, E.Q. will be in ergs.)
 The total energy of the current, as available for producing heat or mechanical motion, will be diminished by this quantity, which represents the work done against the electromotive-force in question.

-But we can arrive in another way at an expression or this same quantity of work.
+But we can arrive in another way at an expression for this same quantity of work.
 For the quantity of electricity in passing through the cell will deposit a certain amount of metal: this amount of metal could be burned, or dissolved again in acid, giving up its potential energy as heat, and, the mechanical equivalent of heat being known, the equivalent quantity of work can be calculated.
-O units of electricity will cause the deposition of Qz grammes of an ion whose absolute electrochemical equivalent is z.
-[For example, z for hydrogen is '000105' gramme, being ten times the amount (see table in Art.
-212) deposited by one weber, for the weber is $\frac{1}{10}$ of the absolute C.G.S. unit of quantity.]
+Q units of electricity will cause the deposition of Qz grammes of an ion whose absolute electrochemical equivalent is z.
+[For example, z for hydrogen is '00010352 gramme, being ten times the amount (see table in Art.
+212) deposited by one coulomb, for the coulomb is $\frac{1}{10}$ of the absolute C.G.S. unit of quantity.]
 If H represent the number of heat units evolved by one gramme of the substance, when it enters into the combination in question, then QzH represents the value (in heat units) of the chemical work done by the flow of the Q units; and this value can immediately be translated into ergs of work by multiplying by Joule's equivalent J (= 42×10^6).
+[See Table on page 400.]

-We have therefore the following equality:- EQ = Q z H J; whence it follows that
+We have therefore the following equality:-

+EQ = QzHJ; whence it follows that